resistorsoftware/Shopify-Developer-Book/text/09_Webhooks/09_Webhooks.markdown

 [Shopify WebHooks Documentation](http://wiki.shopify.com/WebHook#How_Should_I_Handle_Webhook_Requests)

-When you are dealing with Shopify Webhooks you are in the Email & Preferences section of a shop.
+When you are dealing with Shopify WebHooks you are in the Email & Preferences section of a shop.
 You can setup a WebHook using the web interface.
 Pick the type of WebHook you want to use and provide a URL that will be receiving the data.
 For those without an App to hook up to a shop there are some nifty WebHook testing sites available that are free to use.
 Let's take one quick example and use RequestBin.
 The first thing to do is create a WebHook listener at the [Request Bin](http://requestb.in/ "RequestBin") website.

 <div class="figure">
 <img src="file://localhost/Users/dlazar/Pictures/Shopify%20E-Book/request_bin_home2.png" alt="Create a new RequestBin for your WebHook" />